 3. Soursop Leaves.

 Soursop leaves are also one of my favorite herbal teas.
 Soursop is commonly known for it’s anti cancer properties and anti parasitic properties.
-Soursop leaves go great with ginger and I usually brew them together for a wonderful tasting tea.
+Soursop leaves go great with ginger and I usually brew them together for a wonderful tasting and anti-inflammatory tea.

 Elderberries are great for when you have a cold and want to give your immunity a boost.
 Elderberries really help kick your immune system into drive, but be careful about how much you consume as too much can make you nauseous.
 Elderberry is a great addition to other herbs to brew a tea and is also great for making your own cough syrup.